10 Goth Garden Plants: Dark Foliage Picks for a Moody Garden

 • Tip: Pink spring flowers are a favorite of bees and other pollinators.

-* Buy the Merlot Redbud from Fast Growing Trees *
+Shop this plant → Merlot Redbud* at Fast Growing Trees

 closeup of goth garden plant merlot redbud leaves colored dark red to deep greenish black